Dimensional Rift

 The use of the word "target" here in the Resolution Instructions implies a short hand for:

-When summoned; target a creature: target creature gets Armor +1.
+When summoned; target a creature: deal 1 damage to target.

 Sometimes the targeting will be specified in the Activation Criteria to avoid ambiguity or to facilitate the specification of extra parameters and requirements; sometimes it will only be mentioned on the Resolution Instructions to simplify the wording of the effect.
 Either way, there is no mechanical difference.